-- 3.14.2 Existing owner: If a Proprietor of either a Hackney Carriage or Private Hire Vehicle transfers their interest in a licensed vehicle to another person, they must complete the required application, providing full details of the new owner of the vehicle as soon as practicably possible, and in any case within 14 days16.
+- 3.14.2 Existing owner: If a Proprietor of either a Hackney Carriage or Private Hire Vehicle transfers their interest in a licensed vehicle to another person, they must complete the required application, providing full details of the new owner of the vehicle as soon as practicably possible, and in any case within 14 days.
 A proprietor who fails to give such notice, without reasonable excuse, is guilty of an offence.
 The licence holder must return the paper part of the licence to the Authority. - 3.14.3 New owner: Where an application is made by a new owner to transfer the licence ownership into their name the new owner will need to provide proof of ownership (bill of sale) and the consent of the existing licence holder to transfer the licence (confirming the transfer).
 The new owner will need to provide a Basic DBS check.
 The vehicle is not to be used for hire or reward until the new licence is issued.
-The licensing authority retains discretion not to issue or transfer the licence if the proprietor is not deemed a suitable person17.
+The licensing authority retains discretion not to issue or transfer the licence if the proprietor is not deemed a suitable person.
 There is an administration charge for this process to cover the cost of issuing an amended licence, the cost of which is borne by the new owner. - 3.14.4 The transfer must be supported with either a Bill of sale or a V5 registration document in the name of the new owner.
 A licence holder must notify a transfer within the statutory 14 days and will consider the question of prosecution where offences are revealed. - 3.14.5 There is no ability to transfer only the licence itself (including the number).
-The licence always remains the property of the Council and therefore the number is issued at the discretion of the Authority18.
-The Licence and vehicle are one. - 3.14.6 The licence of a 'transferred' vehicle expires 12 months from the date that the licence was initially issued and not from the date of transfer.
-The transfer of a vehicle does not extend the licence period. - 3.14.7 The transfer of a licence and the vehicle is generally a private business transaction between two parties.
-The Authority will seek to maintain the same licence number with the transfer but cannot be held liable where this might not be possible, or the new owner deemed unsuitable as a proprietor.
-For this reason, it is recommended that the parties seek approval in principle from the Council that the licence number will be transferred before concluding any agreement.
+The licence always remains the property of the Council and therefore the number is issued at the discretion of the Authority.
+The Licence and vehicle are one.